uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ![Truth and Reconciliation Commission Northern National Event, Inuvik, Northwest Territories, June 2011.](image-autofix/page-025.jpg)

 We heard about children whose small acts of everyday resistance in the face of rampant abuse, neglect, and bullying in the schools were quite simply heroic.
-At the TRC British Columbia National Event, Elder Barney Williams said that “many of us, through our pain and suffering, managed to hold our heads up … we were brave children.”[^52]
+At the =|TRC=Truth and Reconciliation Commission of Canada= British Columbia National Event, Elder Barney Williams said that “many of us, through our pain and suffering, managed to hold our heads up … we were brave children.”[^52]
-We saw old bonds of childhood friendship renewed as people gathered and found each other at TRC-sponsored events.
+We saw old bonds of childhood friendship renewed as people gathered and found each other at =|TRC=Truth and Reconciliation Commission of Canada=-sponsored events.
 Together, they remembered the horrors they had endured even as they recalled with pride long-forgotten accomplishments in various school sports teams, music, or art activities.
 We heard from resilient, courageous Survivors who, despite their traumatic childhood experiences, went on to become influential leaders in their communities and in all walks of Canadian life, including politics, government, law, education, medicine, the corporate world, and the arts.